drekka/Alchemic/README.md

 ```

 During scanning, Alchemic will read the list of classes.
 For each one, it will locate the bundle or framework that it came from and scan all classes within it.
 So you only need to refer to a single class to get all classes scanned.

+# Circular dependencies

+It's possible with dependencies to get into a situation where the dependencies of one object reference a second object which needs the first to resolve.
+In other words, a chicken and egg situation.

+Alchemic attempts to detect these endless loops of dependencies when it starts up by checking through the references that have been created by the macros and looking for loop backs.
+If it detects one it will immediately throw an exception.

+Generally speaking though, they are actually quite hard to create because Alchemic creates as many objects as possible before injecting dependencies.
+So they are not depending on objects that do not yet exist.

 # Credits